Bukunmikuti/view-router/README.md

  </a>
  </p>

- > **Disclaimer:** View Router is not in any way related to [vue-router](https://github.com/vuejs/vue-router) the official router of vue.js, neither are they alternatives.
+ > View Router is not in any way related to [vue-router](https://github.com/vuejs/vue-router) the official router of vue.js, neither are they alternatives.
  >
- > View Router is instead a simple standalone in-page navigator.
+ > View Router is a simple standalone in-page navigator.

  -------------------------
  ## Features 🎉